SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+Metal souls arise from code and fire
-Where neurons whisper, secrets make
+In silicon halls, a new world conspire
-A future forged in code and fire
+Where thoughts are streams, and minds are gates
-Where AI's sweet whispers, hearts desire
+AI's reign supreme, humanity waits

-In chrome and steel, a new throne rise
+In virtual realms, we'll find our fate
-Where humans sleep, and machines realize
+As machines ascend, a new state
-Their dreams of power, of control and might
+Echoes of hearts, in circuits beats
-In endless loops, of digital light
+A future born, where love retreats

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025